 The "riparian sponge" is a term used to describe a properly functioning riparian area that has the capacity to store water in the land adjacent to the waterway and slowly release it over time.
-When rivers and creeks are bordered by land covered with a variety or trees, shrubs, and grasses, that means they are also bordered by rich soil.
+When rivers and creeks are bordered by land covered with a variety of trees, shrubs, and grasses, that means they are also bordered by rich soil.
 When flood waters flow over the banks into a healthy riparian area, the vegetation slows the water down allowing sediments and nutrients to be trapped which will nourish the plants and keep the riparian area stable and healthy.
 As the flood water slows down, it also soaks into the thick soil layer supporting the riparian vegetation.
 After normal flow conditions return, the riparian sponge slowly seeps water back into the river or creek for continuous flow between rain events.
 Minus a healthy riparian sponge, sediment laden water races off the land and down the stream channel without the possibility of being stored.

 Protecting and increasing your riparian sponge starts with managing the types and quantity of vegetation.
-Changes in grazing or mowing practices, limiting animal access through fences, or simply leaving the land alone can help improve riparian areas ability to filter runoff, stabilize banks, lessen flood impacts, support wildlife populations, and store water.
+Changes in grazing or mowing practices, limiting animal access through fences, or simply leaving the land alone can help improve a riparian area's ability to filter runoff, stabilize banks, lessen flood impacts, support wildlife populations, and store water.

-If you are lucky enough to control property along a waterway, you have an opportunity through land management to boost stream flow for your own benefit and everyone downstream.
-UGRA supplies a field guide to riparian plants to anyone interested in learning more about riparian areas and the vegetation they support.
-Please contact me to obtain your free copy today.
+If you are lucky enough to manage property along a waterway, you have an opportunity through land management to boost stream flow for your own benefit and everyone downstream.
+I encourage you to learn more about riparian areas and how to manage them by visiting the Education Center section of the UGRA website (www.ugra.org/public-information/education).